cademirci/jekyll-code-style/README.md

 {% endhighlight %}
 ```

-## What Does the Ghost do?
+## What Does Ghostcode Do?

 1. Puts line numbers and programming language name on blocks inside ` ``` ` marks.
 If the language is terminal (bash), puts `$` signs instead of numbers.
-2. Reads the page colors, then generates one color for block background and one for line numbers.
+2. Reads the page colors, then generates one color for block background and one for line numbers and comment lines.
 If platform background is dark, block background be generated a little lighter, otherwise darker.
 3. Sets appropriate paddings, margins, font family (Source Code Pro), smooth corners and other properties for `code` and `pre` if they are default.
 4. Adjusts inline codes as styled white on black.